Lotus (Christina Aguilera album)

 Lotus is the seventh studio album by American singer-songwriter Christina Aguilera.
-RCA Records released the album on November 9, 2012.
+RCA Records released it on November 9, 2012.
 The album is Aguilera's first effort following her divorce from Jordan Bratman.
-Its music incorporates pop styles with elements of dance-pop and rock in the form of upbeat songs and piano-driven ballads.
+Lotus is a pop album with elements of dance-pop and rock in the form of upbeat songs and piano-driven ballads.
 Aguilera described the album as a "rebirth", drawing inspiration from events in her life, her appearance on The Voice, and her divorce.
 The album was recorded at Aguilera's home studio.
 As executive producer, she collaborated with a wide range of producers, including new partners Alex da Kid, Max Martin, Lucas Secon and Tracklacers.